tapetums/TTBasePlugin/ReadMe.English.md

 .def file for export functions of the plugin.
 You may have to update it if the API version of the TTBase system is revised in the future.

-###TTBasePlugin.res
+###TTBasePlugin.rc / resource.h
 Resource file for the DLL.
 You can edit it with applications such as ResEdit.

 ###Main.hpp / Main.cpp
 Main part of this template.
 Make your own plugin with modifying this!!

 ---